Editorial Strategy & Change

 Example

-Polygon’s guides section had a loyal, passionate readership, but our editorial process wasn’t accounting for how most of them actually arrived: through search.
+Polygon’s guides and service journalism section had a loyal, passionate readership, but our editorial process wasn’t accounting for how most of them actually arrived: through search.
 I had to first make the case that our existing approach wasn’t sustainable, which meant proving it with data: we were investing significant writer time in games without validated search demand, and our article structures didn’t always reflect how readers actually navigated the content.
 Once the case was made, the work was building a new approach that brought in SEO research and training without flattening what made our guides worth reading.
 The readers who typed “Zelda shrine locations polygon” into Google were looking for the same thing as our direct audience — they had different entry points, but the same underlying need: clear, trustworthy answers from people who actually knew the game.
 We just had to make it easier for them to find us.

 Growing Your Team